PrasuHirapara/Java/Spring/Spring Core/src/main/java/Bean/ApplicationContext/info.md

 ## Introduction
 ApplicationContext is a central interface in the Spring Framework, responsible for providing configuration information to the Spring application.
-It extends the BeanFactory interface and offers additional features such as AOP integration, message resource handling, and event propagation, making it a powerful and flexible container for managing Spring beans.
+It extends the BeanFactory interface and offers additional features such as AOP integration, message resource handling, and event propagation, making it a po<constructor-arg ref=""/>e container for managing Spring beans.

 ## Features of ApplicationContext